Roundtable updates from tech’s biggest festival

 Todd: The gesture recognition needed work, in my opinion.
 What else did you see?

-Stu: The opposite of Meural and FEAST, with respect to experience but on the same floor at the JW Marriot, was Cisco’s Spark Board.
+Stu: The opposite of Meural and FEAST, with respect to experience but on the same floor at the JW Marriot, was Cisco’s Webex Board.
 I was led to see this during a session the other day.
 That session was horrible, about collaborative teams, but I figured that the product the Cisco executive was promoting was probably decent.
 I gotta admit, it was incredibly underwhelming.
 There are large screen Android-based devices that do so much more.
 In a summary, the Spark Board is a video conferencing screen that allows you to do some white boarding and screen capture.
 Yawn.

 Todd: Cool.
 Carson, what did you get into while Stu and I were busy this morning?